cuogne/Socket-ParallelDownloader/README.md

 ├── client.py
 ├── input.txt
 server/
-├── FileTest/
+├── dataServer/
 │   ├──
 │   ├──
 │   ├──
 │   ├──
-├── file.json
+├── text.txt
 ├── server.py
 .gitignore
 README.md
 ```

-- The `FileTest` directory contains the files that the client needs to download.
+- The `dataServer` directory contains the files that the client can download.
-- The `file.json` file stores information about the files in the `FileTest` directory, including:
+- The `text.txt` file stores information about the files in the `dataServer` directory.
-    + File name
-    + File size (KB)
-- It will be updated each time the server runs (this will be fixed in the future to match the functionality of the project).
-- The `DownloadTest` folder is where the downloaded files from the server to the client will be saved.
+- The `dataClient` folder is where the downloaded files from the server to the client will be saved.
+- The `input.txt` file contains information about the files that the client needs to download and upload to the server.
+This file can have content added to it as needed, and the client will check and update it every 5 seconds.

 # Run test
 1. Open the terminal and paste the following command: